cdeucher/kubernetes-concepts-from-zero-to-god/README.md

   - kubelet
   - kube-proxy

-## Kubernetes API
-  - The Kubernetes API lets you query and manipulate the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).<a href="https://kubernetes.io/docs/concepts/overview/kubernetes-api/">Link</a>

-  - Control plane
-  - API server

-#### API Conventions
-  - The conventions of the Kubernetes API (and related APIs in the ecosystem) are intended to ease client development and ensure that configuration mechanisms can be implemented that work across a diverse set of use cases consistently. <a href="https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata">Link</a>

 #### Controlling Access to the Kubernetes API
   - Controlling Access to the Kubernetes API: <a href="https://kubernetes.io/docs/concepts/security/controlling-access/">Link</a>